 Blood transfusion save million lives every blessed year worldwide.
 It’s actually one of the most effective medical procedures used to restore peoples’ blood loss due to surgeries, injuries and diseases.

-While it can be lifesaving for both mother and child, it may carry some possible risks, which will be thoroughly discussed here.
+While it can be lifesaving for both mother and child, it may carry some possible risks, all of which would be thoroughly discussed here.

 Is it safe to get blood transfusion during pregnancy?

-Additionally, blood transfusions could be crucial for pregnant individuals suffering from heavy bleeding (from accidents) or those who have very low blood levels just before their due dates.
+Additionally, transfusion could be necessary for pregnant women suffering from heavy bleeding as a result of accidents or those who may have very low counts just before their dates.
+It can help to get rid of these conditions and reduce symptoms like dizziness and weakness.

-The World Health Organization keeps advocating that the quality and safety of blood and its components used in transfusions should always be top-notch in order to promote better outcomes for patients worldwide, including pregnant individuals.
+The World Health Organization advocates that the quality and safety of blood and its components used in transfusions should always be top-notch in order to promote better outcomes for patients worldwide, including pregnant individuals.

 Why would you need a blood transfusion during pregnancy?

-If a pregnant woman develops severe anaemia (also, low red blood cell count) and treatments like iron supplements doesn’t work, a transfusion may be necessary to improve oxygen delivery to both the mother and the baby.
+If a pregnant woman develops severe anemia (also, low red blood cell count) and treatments like iron supplements don’t work, a transfusion may be necessary to improve oxygen delivery to both the mother and the baby.

-In cases where it becomes excess, a blood transfusion may be required to replace lost blood and stabilize the mother’s condition.
+There are some conditions such as uterine atony that cause some pregnant women to overbleed during the delivery process.
+In cases where blood loss becomes excess, a transfusion may be required to replace and stabilze mother’s condition.

-This is a serious complication where the placenta separates from the walls of the womb even before delivery.
+In rare instances, the placenta may separate from the walls of the womb days before delivery.
 This can cause the woman to bleed and may require a transfusion when it becomes severe.

 Anemia due to iron deficiency is commonplace.
-However, for anemic women, even mild bleeding during delivery could lead to severe complications.
-For prevention, a blood transfusion may be administered before delivery.
+However, for anemic women, even mild bleeding during delivery could lead to blood loss, hence the need for transfusion.

 Blood Compatibility:

-It’s critical to ensure that the donated blood is compatible with the pregnant individual’s bloodtype.
-A compatibility test or crossmatch is done before every blood transfusion to prevent severe, adverse reactions.
+It’s critical to ensure that the donated blood is compatible with the pregnant individual’s type.
+A compatibility test or crossmatch is done before every transfusion to prevent severe, adverse reactions.

 Gestational Age:

-The gestational age of the pregnancy is an important factor to consider.
-In certain situations such as during the first trimester, health care experts may want to check other treatment methods in order to get away with the risks associated with this procedure.
+In certain instances, such as during the first trimester, they may recommend other treatment methods rather than a transfusion so as to avoid potential risks associated with this procedure.

 Compatibility and Screening: